LincaMarius/ISAP-1_Computer_Project/README.md

 All programs that can run on SAP-1 and ISAP-1 computers are here: \
 https://github.com/LincaMarius/ISAP-1_Programs

-### Step 6 – Electronic Schematic Design
+### Step 6 – Schematic Design
-In this step, the electronic components that will be used are chosen and the electronic diagram of the computer is designed as a complete assembly but also at the functional block level.
+In this step, the electronic components that will be used are chosen and the Schematic Diagram of the computer is designed as a complete assembly but also at the functional block level.

 In this version I have restored the original schematic of the SAP-1 computer to preserve the original functionality.